-- 1 Open at least one data file in the workspace. - 2 Create the desired filters in the workspace (see "Creating a New Filter" on page 46). - 3 Click the Search Data Files button in the Filter View.
+- 1 Open at least one data file in the workspace. - 2 Create the desired filters in the workspace (see "Creating a New Filter" on page 47). - 3 Click the Search Data Files button in the Filter View.
 The Search for Plates Matching Filter window opens as shown in Figure 28.

-Search for Plates Matching Filter 7
+Search for Plates Matching Filter

-Select Search Folder

-CDR Browse
+Browse

-Search subfolders 10 data files found Begin Search
+10 data files found Begin Search

-Looking for:

-Expected Peaks: 100±1% OR Exp pected Peaks: 300±5%

-Expected Peaks: 100±1% OR Exp pected Peaks: 300±5% Cancel
+pected Peaks: 300±5% Cancel

+10 data files found